WZRR: Nash Icon

-Talk Radio Simulcast
+Talk radio

-On May 20, 2016, at 5 p.m., WZRR flipped to a hybrid Southern rock/Country format, branded as "99.5 The South".
+On May 20, 2016, at 5 p.m., WZRR flipped to a hybrid Southern rock/country format, branded as "99.5 The South".
 The first song on "The South" was "Southbound" by the Allman Brothers.
 The playlist included strictly artists from the Southern United States, with a focus on classic rock/adult alternative artists.
-However, "The South" was revealed to be merely a stunt, as just four days later, WZRR began simulcasting the talk radio format on co-owned WAPI.
-WZRR is now branded as the main station, under the moniker "Talk 99.5," with WAPI's existence only acknowledged during legally mandated station identifications.
+However, "The South" was revealed to be merely a stunt, as just four days later, WZRR began simulcasting the talk radio format of co-owned WAPI (1070 AM).
+WZRR immediately became the main station, under the moniker "Talk 99.5", with WAPI's existence only acknowledged during legally mandated station identifications.

 WZRR and WAPI joined a crowded talk field in the Birmingham radio market that already included WYDE AM-FM and WERC AM-FM.
 (WYDE-AM-FM have since switched to a Southern Gospel and Christian talk and teaching format.)

 Along with the simulcast came a revamped lineup.
 Weekdays begin with Richard Dixon & Valerie Vining "Dixon & Vining".
 "News & Views" with Dale Jackson and Andrew McLain "The Line" are heard in middays.
 "Leland Live" starring Leland Whaley airs in afternoon drive time.
 Syndicated programs at night include The Mark Levin Show, America at Night with Rich Valdes and Red Eye Radio rounding out the weekday lineup.

 On March 10, 2025, WAPI went silent.
 It was one of six Cumulus stations to shut down on the weekend of March 7, as part of a larger silencing of underperforming Cumulus stations.
-WZRR 99.5 FM continues to air the same programming but without simulcast partner WAPI 1070 AM.
+WZRR was not affected and retained the talk format.